Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

  * A usable server (basically any computer, from a desktop to a laptop to a Raspberry Pi, a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine), or a cloud server on something like *Google Cloud Platform*)
  * Decent Specifications (to handle around 5 simultaneous players):
    * Atleast a dual core 64bit processor (any modern Intel Core CPU or AMD Ryzen CPU), or a Raspberry 4 (I'm not sure how well a 3 would hold up)
-   * As much RAM as possible, atleast 4GB, more is preffered
+   * As much RAM as possible, at least 4GB, more is preffered
-   * 8+ GB of *free storage*, because you want to take a LOT of backups of your world.
-Even though a really large world on its own may be at a max of 4GB if it's humongous (you will never realistically reach this on your home server because if your world is going to be visited by hundreds or thousands over the span of years, you should really be looking at more professional solutions with better uptime / support), it will usually be a couple hundred MB.
+   * At LEAST 8GB of *free storage*
  * Any Linux distro (Ubuntu Server is very usable or Raspberry Pi OS Lite if you're on a Pi)
  * A valid Minecraft Java Edition License (to be able to play on your server!)
- * A working brain
+ * Being comfortable with a Linux environment and having basic troubleshooting capability and computer knowledge

 I myself will be using a dual core (hyperthreaded) amd64 virtual machine with 8GB of RAM assigned to it, running the server Linux distro Ubuntu.
-(If you use a distribution such as Arch Linux or Fedora or CentOS or OpenSUSE, the package commands will be quite different for you, please look up official instructions for those distributions.)
+(If you use a distribution such as Arch Linux or Fedora or CentOS or OpenSUSE, the package commands / availability will be quite different for you although you already know that)

+### This guide assumes a few more things
-**This guide assumes that you have already installed and setup your Linux distribution upon your server, whatever it may be, and that the server is connected to the internet and up-to-date and that you have access to its command line (either via SSH or via a keyboard + monitor)**
+* That you have already installed and setup your Linux distribution upon your server, whatever it may be
+* That your server is connected to the internet and up-to-date
+* That you have access to its command line (either via SSH or via a keyboard + monitor)

- > **If you have not set up your Linux distribution yet, you will need to do so** via the official instructions provided by its website.
+ > **If you have not set up a Linux distribution on your server yet, you will need to do so**
  >
  > Usually it is a very straightforward installation process.
-I would recommend using the linux distribution Ubuntu Server.
+I would recommend using the linux distribution Ubuntu Server as it is quite popular and has good support from forums to help with issues.
  >
  > You can follow Ubuntu's official installation documentation at https://ubuntu.com/tutorials/install-ubuntu-server
+ >
+ > I am using **Ubuntu 20.04 LTS** although you may choose to use Ubuntu 22.04 LTS which is newer although at the time of writing I have found there may be some software that is not yet updated to be fully compatible with it although they are 90% likely to have been resolved by now.

 ## Docker Engine Setup

-If you already have docker installed on your system, please skip ahead to the next section, "Setting Up The Minecraft Server"
+If you already have Docker installed on your system, please skip ahead to the next section, "Minecraft Server Docker Container Setup"

+### Intro To Docker

-We will be using the [containerization](https://www.ibm.com/cloud/learn/containerization) engine known as Docker, this allows us to separate the application (Minecraft Server) from the rest of the operating system, making the application more portable (the environment is identical in each and every docker instance) and possibly more secure by isolating the application from the rest of the system as well as greatly easing the installation process.
+We will be using the [containerization](https://www.ibm.com/cloud/learn/containerization) engine known as Docker, this allows us to separate the application (Minecraft Server) from the rest of your host operating system, making the application more portable (the environment is identical in each and every docker instance) and possibly more secure by isolating the application from the rest of the system as well as greatly easing the installation process.

+I prefer using Docker Containers over using native applications in server environments because it is generally more easy to maintain a Docker container as everything is neatly kept inside its little software box.
+It reduces the messiness of my server as I don't have to worry about random dotfiles in my home and config directories.
+It also makes the uninstallation process more painless as there will be less files to account for that might go missing.

+Docker Containers also reduce attack surface area, meaning that they generally improve the security of your server.
+This is because Docker Containers by their nature isolate the application you are running so it reduces the chance of a vulnerability within application in your Docker Container affecting data in the host server and vice versa.

+Most serious and worthwhile server applications these days are available by their developers as a Docker Container.
+It is an industry standard especially in enterprise applications.

+### Docker Install Instructions

 Installing Docker is very simple, simply follow the instructions laid out at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).
 It has instructions for all certified compatible systems.
-Just look at the table they give, and click on the tick-mark ✔️ which corresponds to your system, for my example, I'd click on the tick for "Debian x86_64/amd64".
+Just look at the table they give, and click on the tick-mark ✔️ which corresponds to your system, for my example, I'd click on the tick for "Ubuntu x86_64/amd64".

-> I am including the instructions for my specific configuration, it may differ from the instructions you require, so please check the [official documentation](https://docs.docker.com/engine/install/) to be sure.
+> I am including the instructions for my specific configuration (Ubuntu 20.04 LTS on amd64) it may differ from the instructions you require, so please check the [official documentation](https://docs.docker.com/engine/install/) to be sure.
 As always, read instructions CAREFULLY before following!
 > #### Sidenote: Docker officially support use on the following Linux Distributions
 >  * Ubuntu / Debian (x86_64, arm64)
 >  * Fedora / RHEL (x86_64, arm64)